r3c0n75/bitburner-scripts/README.md

 - `--quiet` - Reduce output verbosity
 - `--dry` - Show what would happen without executing
 - `--include-home` - Include home server in operations
-- `--only-money` - Filter out zero-money servers (profit-scan-flex.js only)
+- `--all` - Show ALL servers including zero-money servers (profit-scan-flex.js only)

 ## 📈 Optimization Tips

-1. **Use profit-scan-flex.js --only-money** for clean target analysis (hides purchased servers, shows only profitable targets)
+1. **Use profit-scan-flex.js** for clean target analysis (automatically hides purchased servers, shows only profitable targets)
 2. **Use profit-scan-flex.js** for advanced target analysis with caching (faster on repeat scans)
 3. **Use profit-scan.js** for quick checks without file operations
 4. **Monitor production** with production-monitor.js to verify efficiency